Lil' Kim: Foxy Brown

-Shaken up by the incident, Brown tried to reach out to Lil' Kim in hopes of settling a truce.
+Shaken up by the incident, Brown tried to reach out to Lil' Kim for a truce.
 Brown stated, "I really don't know how it started.
 But Russell [Simmons] and I, we got together, and I said, 'Russell, I want to call a truce.'
 I want to have a sit-down with Kim.
 I don't care what it is.
 Let's just end it.
 We can even do a collaboration.
 We're bigger than this.
-If it has to start with me, let it start with me."
+If it has to start with me, let it start with me“.
 Brown extended an olive branch to Lil' Kim's camp, however Lil' Kim had cut all ties with Diddy and Bad Boy associates and wanted no communication with Brown whatsoever.
-On July 6, 2005, Lil' Kim was sentenced to prison for three counts of perjury and one count of conspiracy.
+In March 2005, Lil' Kim was convicted of lying about the shooting to a federal grand jury.
+On July 6, 2005, she was sentenced to prison for three counts of perjury and one count of conspiracy.

-During the 4-year span leading up to Lil' Kim's sentencing, Brown and Lil' Kim began to exchange subtle diss records towards each other, among them included Lil' Kim's La Bella Mafia, "Quiet", and "Guess Who's Back"; and in turn, Brown's Ill Na Na 2: The Fever and various mixtape freestyles.
-In the midst of the diss records, Brown was interviewed by Doug Banks in 2003 to disclose any further details pertaining to her dispute with Lil' Kim.
-Brown claimed that Lil' Kim was allegedly jealous that Biggie was to include Brown in his Junior Mafia collective.
-Brown also added that a tell-all book disclosing the feud would be released in Christmas of 2003.
-In her final regards to the dispute, Brown stated: "Kim is the only female artist that keeps me on my toes.
-She's the only one that I can look at; and any other artist that says they don't have that one person that keeps them driven... is lying."
+During the four years before Lil' Kim's sentencing, she and Brown exchanged subtle diss records, among them Lil' Kim's La Bella Mafia, "Quiet“, and "Guess Who's Back"; and in turn, Brown's Ill Na Na 2: The Fever and various mixtape freestyles.
+In the midst of these diss recordings, radio host Doug Banks interviewed Brown in 2003, hoping she would disclose further details pertaining to their dispute.
+Brown claimed that Lil' Kim was allegedly jealous that Biggie was to include Brown in his Junior M.A.F.I.A. collective.
+Brown also added that a tell-all book disclosing the feud would be released for Christmas 2003.
+In her final comments on the dispute, Brown stated: "Kim is the only female artist that keeps me on my toes.
+She's the only one that I can look at; and any other artist that says they don't have that one person that keeps them driven... is lying“.

 Following her release from prison, Lil' Kim no longer acknowledged Brown.
-Brown, on the other hand, has consistently targeted Lil' Kim as a prime basis in her music and concert venues since Lil' Kim's prison release.
+Brown, on the other hand, has consistently targeted Lil' Kim in her music and concert venues since the latter's prison release.

-On May 17, 2012, Lil' Kim attended an interview with radio show, The Breakfast Club.
-When asked about whether or not she had spoken to Brown at all in recent years, Lil' Kim replied, "I don't even know her.
+On May 17, 2012, Lil' Kim gave an interview to a radio show, The Breakfast Club.
+When asked about whether or not she had spoken to Brown at all in recent years, she replied, "I don't even know her.
 And when I say that; I don't know who she is to these days.
-I wouldn't even know what her voice sounds like."
+I wouldn't even know what her voice sounds like“.